johnhw/l4template/README.md

 **You must not alter font, text size (it is currently 10pt), margins or spacing.**

 ## LaTeX
 This template has been tested with `pdflatex`.
+It should also work with `xelatex` and `lualatex`.
 Note that on Linux you may need to copy the contents of the `fonts/` folder to `~/.fonts/`.